 The U.S. Senate on Friday also approved an amendment to an economic stimulus bill that would direct $50 billion in funds from the Treasury Department’s Troubled Asset Relief Program to foreclosure mitigation efforts.
 This program is estimated to prevent approximately 2 million foreclosures.
 The amendment also forces changes in the federal government’s $300 billion Hope for Homeowners program to increase participation.
 Under the amendment, homeowners would have to share 25% of future equity in their home, rather than the current 50% requirement.

-Jack LeVine has been trusted by well over a 1200 clients in the last 30 years.
+Jack LeVine has been trusted by over 1200 clients since 1991.
 He gets the job done and gets it done right.
 No other agent in Las Vegas has the depth of knowledge and experience that Jack has of the vintage neighborhoods, the mindset of buyers for 50 or 60-year-old homes, and the special things that dramatically affect the value of a vintage home.

 If you want to sell (or buy) a Vintage Las Vegas era home – Call or email Jack LeVine of Very Vintage Vegas Realty – 702-378-7055 firstname.lastname@example.org